umbralcalc/dexetera/prompt.md

 The `pkg/simio` package has been updated to the latest version of the stochadex framework and this supports a JS callback function being passed into it in the `app/` code.

 The games writtten using the stochadex framework can be found in the `pkg/games` package.
+For documentation on how to use the stochadex framework there are the package pages here: https://umbralcalc.github.io/stochadex/pkg/simulator.html.

 ## What I'd like you to help me with